clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    sudo swupd bundle-add bundle1

 Keeping the list of bundles in the configuration file small allows for a smaller image size.
-For the minimal base image, the list is:
+For the minimal base image, the list of bundles is:

 .. code-block:: console

    "Bundles": ["os-core", "os-core-update", "kernel-native"]

-Next, set the `Version` field to the mix version that you want the content mixer to use to build the image. `ister` allows you to build an image from any mix version that you have built, not just from the current version.
+Next, set the `Version` field to the mix version that mixer should use to build the image. `ister` allows you to build an image from any mix version that you have previously built, not just from the current version.
 In our example so far, `Version` is set to 10.

 With the `ister` tool configured, build the image with the following command: